An idyllic cabin on a private lake in the South Downs National Park, with a large wraparound deck and water craft to borrow (sleeps 2-4)”

 - Its location in the heart of Sussex makes for wonderful walking, nature reserves, wineries; Brighton is just over the Downs for a day trip beside the sea

-- There's everything you need for back-to-nature luxury: boats and wetsuits, wood for the burner and hot tub, board games, a wine fridge, a fire pit and barbecue
+- There's everything you need for back-to-nature luxury: a dockside hot tub, boats and wetsuits, wood for the burner and hot tub, board games, a wine fridge, a fire pit and barbecue

 - The dynamic owners also have a gorgeous eco-house with tennis court and swimming pool nearby; book both if you're a bigger family party